vuejs-br/br.vuejs.org/src/v2/cookbook/form-validation.md

       this.errors = [];

       if (this.name === '') {
-        this.errors.push('Nome do produto é requisitado.');
+        this.errors.push('O nome do produto é obrigatório.');
       } else {
         fetch(apiUrl + encodeURIComponent(this.name))
         .then(res => res.json())